Kaushal2212/DOCUMENT-EDITOR/README.md

 MENTOR: NEELA SANTOSH

-<p>This is a real-time collaborative document editor implemented using Socket.io, Node.js, and MongoDB.
+<p>This is a real-time collaborative document editor implemented using Socket.io, Node.js, Firebase, and MongoDB.
 The project provides a platform where multiple users can edit the same document simultaneously.</p>

 <p>
   <b align="center">Features</b><br>